M.T.H. evolved in the late 20th century as a modern distributor of well detailed locomotives

 home, to an 80+ employee company headquartered in its own sprawling building in a suburb

 of Washington, D.C.
-Since its inception, M.T.H. has cataloged over 10,000 different items
+From its inception, M.T.H. cataloged over 10,000 different items

 Link to MTH Web Site.